ChidinmaCapstoneProject/Capstone_Project/README.md

      Retriving all the reviews to the trainees Retriving all reviews to each trainer based on their names Retriving all booking based on trainer or trainee name to display on their bookings page.
+PUT- Update trainings and bookings when trainer updates trainings DELETE- Delete trainings an bookings when trainer deletes trainings
  <br/><br/>

 <strong>Week 4-</strong><br/>